microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/aks_hybrid/aks_edge_essentials_single_akri/_index.md

 ---
 type: docs
-title: "Akri on AKS Edge Essentials single node deployment"
+title: "Discover ONVIF cameras with Akri on AKS Edge Essentials single node deployment"
-linkTitle: "Akri AKS Edge Essentials single node deployment"
+linkTitle: "Discover ONVIF cameras with Akri on AKS Edge Essentials single node deployment"
 weight: 1
 description: >
 ---

-## Akri AKS Edge Essentials single node deployment with Azure Arc using ARM Template
+## Discover ONVIF cameras with Akri on AKS Edge Essentials single node deployment

-The following Jumpstart scenario will show how to deploy Akri and a mock ONVIF camera on an AKS Edge Essentials cluster in Azure Windows Server VM and connect the Azure VM and AKS Edge Essentials cluster to Azure Arc using [Azure ARM Template](https://docs.microsoft.com/azure/azure-resource-manager/templates/overview).
+The following Jumpstart scenario will show how to create an AKS Edge Essentials single node deployment in an Azure Windows Server VM and connect the Azure VM and AKS Edge Essentials cluster to Azure Arc.
 The provided ARM template is responsible for creating the Azure resources as well as executing the LogonScript (AKS Edge Essentials cluster creation, Azure Arc onboarding (Azure VM and AKS Edge Essentials cluster) and Akri deployment) on the Azure VM.
+Once Edge Essentials is deployed [Akri](https://docs.akri.sh/) is installed as a Kubernetes resource interface that exposes an IP mock camera as resources in the Edge Essentials cluster.

+Akri is an open-source project for a Kubernetes resource interface that lets you expose heterogenous leaf devices as resources in a Kubernetes cluster.
+It currently supports OPC UA, ONVIF, and udev protocols, but you can also implement custom protocol handlers provided by the template.
+In this scenario, Akri is used for handling the dynamic appearance and disappearance of an [ONVIF](https://wikipedia.org/wiki/ONVIF) mock camera as the Discovery Handler.

 Azure VMs leverage the [Azure Instance Metadata Service (IMDS)](https://docs.microsoft.com/azure/virtual-machines/windows/instance-metadata-service) by default to provide information about the VMs, and to manage and configure the VMs.
 By projecting an Azure VM as an Azure Arc-enabled server, a "conflict" is created which will not allow the Azure Arc server resources to be represented as one resource when the IMDS is being used.
 Instead, the Azure Arc server will still "act" as a native Azure VM.